OppyDevAI/OppyDev/OppyUsageGuide.md

 - `channel`: The channel for the log, e.g. ios, android, web.
 - `version`: The version of the application that triggered the log.
 - `build_os`: The OS the log is being triggered in, e.g. OSX, Windows, Linux.
-- `obj`: An object that acommpanies the log.
+- `obj`: An object that accompanies the log.
 An abridged version of this will appear in the one line log message along with a detailed output of the whole object in the log body.
 - `stack`: A stack trace of where the log was triggered.
 - `prompts`: An array of the prompts that are sent to the AI.
 This is output to the console in a format that is easy to read.